spdx/spdx-3-model/model/Core/Classes/SemVer.md

 ## Summary

-A String constrained to the SemVer 2.0.0 specification.
+A string constrained to the SemVer 2.0.0 specification.

 ## Description

-The semantic version is a String constrained to the SemVer 2.0.0 specification.
+The semantic version is a string that is following the specification of [Semantic Versioning 2.0.0](https://semver.org/).

 ## Metadata